Direct probe of magnetic field effects on phonons by ultrasound propagation in a quasi-two-dimensional honeycomb magnet

 \section{Summary}

 To summarize, using the ultrasound technique we studied the temperature and field induced transitions in NCTO.
 We observed strongly asymmetric and hysteretic features in the acoustic properties of NCTO in the magnetic field applied perpendicular to the honeycomb plane in opposite directions.
 Quantitative analyses of the hysteresis area unveiled a sharp maximum reached at around 12~K, with a strong suppression when the temperature is further lowered.
 This observation suggests the scenario with triple-Q ground state in NCTO rather than a zigzag ground state proposed from an XXZ model.
-Our ultrasound results are in line with the thermal transport data known from the literature \cite{Yang2022,Hong2024}.
-This fact strongly suggests that the intricate thermal transport features of NCTO at low temperatures have no direct contribution from novel excitations beside phonons.
-Our results highlight that phonon effects must be considered very carefully when evaluating the experimental data of frustrated magnets.
+A comparative analysis of our ultrasound measurements with previously reported thermal transport data reveals the pivotal role of phonons in governing the complex thermal transport properties of NCTO at low temperatures \cite{Yang2022,Hong2024,Li2023}.
+These findings underscore the necessity of carefully accounting for phonon-related effects when interpreting experimental results in frustrated magnetic systems.